tavik000/JavaSpring_Self_Learning/README.md

-Need to create database sqltestdb and run the sql file to import data into it.
+Need to create database sqltestdb and run the .sql file to import data into it.

 Author: key